ryanwilsonperkin/me/resume/Resume.md

 Education and Awards
 --------------------
-* University of Guelph, B. Computer Science w/ Honours Coop [5th year]
+* University of Guelph, B. Computer Science w/ Honours Coop
 * Top 25% Canada Computing Contest by University of Waterloo

 Volunteering and Causes